Photo permission granted by Chiara D'Agostino 2018

 I want to make a positive change for cancer survivors.
 Over the more recent years, sharing this knowledge, ideas and experience have become really important to me.
 I have loved meeting up with like-minded health professionals in breast cancer rehabilitation in Australia and beyond.
 I have seen first hand that sharing breast cancer recovery information to health professionals can help bring greater change to breast cancer survivors, nationally and internationally.

-These are some of my presentations of innovations to other health professionals in breast cancer care:
+Some of my presentations of innovations in breast cancer care to other health professionals:

 Using trigger point treatment for breast cancer survivors to accelerate movement recovery: ALA conference 1998